Typical and atypical properties of periodic Teichmueller geodesics: Lyapunov exponents

-Let $1=\kappa_1\geq \dots \geq \kappa_g\geq 0$ be the nonnegative Lyapunov exponents of the Teichm\"uller flow on ${\cal Q}$.
-For components of strata, the exponents are all distinct and positive \cite{AV07}, but this need not be the case for more general affine invariant manifolds.
+The Kontsevich Zorich cocycle can also be described using the \emph{Gauss Manin connection} on ${\cal H}$.
+The Gauss Manin connection is a flat connection on ${\cal H}$ defined by local trivializations which identify nearby integral cohomology classes.
+Parallel transport for the Gauss Manin connection defines a lift of the Teichm\"uller flow $\Phi^t$ to a flow $\Theta^t$ on ${\cal H}$ which preserves the symplectic structure on ${\cal H}$ defined by the algebraic intersection form on $H^1(S,\mathbb{R})$.

+There are some technical difficulties due to nontrivial point stabilizers for the action of the mapping class group on Teichm\"uller space.
+To avoid dealing with this issue (although this can be done with some amount of care) we define the \emph{good subset} ${\cal Q}_{\rm good}$ of ${\cal Q}$ to be the set of all points $q\in {\cal Q}$ with the following property.
+Let $\tilde {\cal Q}$ be a component of the preimage of ${\cal Q}$ in the Teichm\"uller space of marked abelian differentials and let $\tilde q\in \tilde {\cal Q}$ be a lift of $q$; then an element of ${\rm Mod}(S)$ which fixes $\tilde q$ acts as the identity on $\tilde {\cal Q}$ (compare \cite{H13} for more information on this technical condition).
+The good subset is open, dense and $\Phi^t$-invariant \cite{H13}.

+The Kontsevich Zorich cocycle is bounded, with values in the symplectic group $Sp(2g,\mathbb{R})$, and therefore its \emph{Lyapunov exponents} for the invariant measure $\lambda$ are defined.
+These exponents measure the asymptotic growth rate of vectors along orbits of $\Phi^t$ which are typical for $\lambda$.
+Since the Gauss Manin connection preserves the symplectic structure on ${\cal H}$, these exponents are invariant under multiplication with $-1$.
+Let $1=\kappa_1> \dots > \kappa_g> 0$ be the largest $g$ Lyapunov exponents of the Teichm\"uller flow on ${\cal Q}$.
+That these exponents are all positive and pairwise distinct was shown in \cite{AV07}.
+For more general \emph{affine invariant manifolds}, the analogue statement need not hold true.
 We refer to \cite{A13} for a discussion and examples.

 Let